Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 * Betting Odds for the second-half money-line bet of 2015-2020 NBA games are from www.sportsbookreview.com
 * Pre-game point spreads for 2007-2020 NBA games also from www.sportsbookreview.com

 A script was written to scrape the first-half statistics and the 2nd-half betting odds from their respective web pages, which can be found at '/src/GetData.py' in this repository.
-The pre-game point spreads were directly downloaded for the website in spreadsheet files.
+The pre-game point spreads were directly downloaded from the website in spreadsheet files.

-The first-half statistics for each team used as model features include: minutes played by starters, field goals made, field goal attempts, 3-point shots made, 3-point shots attempted, free throws made, free throw attempts, offensive rebounds, defensive rebounds, total rebounds, assists, steals, blocks, turnovers, personal fouls, and points scored.
+The first-half statistics used as model features include: minutes played by starters, field goals made, field goal attempts, 3-point shots made, 3-point shots attempted, free throws made, free throw attempts, offensive rebounds, defensive rebounds, total rebounds, assists, steals, blocks, turnovers, personal fouls, and points scored.

 A few extra features were created from the first-half statistics: field goal percentage, 3-point percentage, free throw percentage,  assists per field goal, and turnovers per assist.

-For the fist half statistics, a linear combination of each statistic was created as a differential between the two teams. (home - away).
+For the first-half statistics, a linear combination of each statistic was created as a differential between the two teams (home - away).
 For example, a value of -10 for 'TRB H-A' means the away team had 10 more total rebounds in the first half than the home team.
 This helped reduce the feature space while still preserving any signal from each statistic.

-In addition to the 21 features from first-half data, a 4 more features were created for the models: whether or not the away team playing for the second night in a row, whether or not the home team playing for the second night in a row, what was the pre-game point spread, and by how many points the pre-game favorite is leading at halftime.
+In addition to the 21 features from first-half data, 4 more features were created for the models: whether or not the away team is playing for the second night in a row, whether or not the home team is playing for the second night in a row, what was the pre-game point spread, and by how many points the pre-game favorite is leading at halftime.

 The pre-game point spread is in terms of the home team.
-For example, a value of -4 for 'Home Spread' means that the sports-books believe the home team to be most likely to win the game, by a margin of 4 points.
+For example, a value of -4 for 'Home Spread' means that the sports-books believe the home team is most likely to win the game, by a margin of 4 points.
 This feature contains a lot of information as it tells the model which team the general public believes to be the best team.

 The 'Favored Ahead By' feature is in terms of the pre-game favorite.
 For example, a value of +8 for 'Favored Ahead By' means that the team which was favored to win before the game started, is ahead by 8 points at halftime.

 As you can see, a shorthand was used for each feature name in this project, but you can find the metadata file which has descriptions of each feature at '/data/data_metadata.csv' in this repository,

-The data required extensive cleaning and processing to get tot this point.
-The script which executes all of the cleaning can be found at '/src/JoinAndClean.py' in this repository.

 Although first-half statistics for over 25,000 NBA games were collected, the pre-game point spread was only found for approximately the last 16,500 games.
 When used as a single feature in an un-tuned logistic regression to predict which team scores more points in the second half, the pre-game point spread was the most powerful predictor, as shown below.
 Hence, the decision was made to only use the games with the pre-game point spread because if the feature's importance.